hemilabs/Discord-Faucet-Bot/README.md

 ## Adding Networks or Tokens

-Adding Networks or Tokens are fairly straighforward.
+Adding Networks or Tokens are fairly straightforward.

 1. Open up the `config.json`.
 2. Add a network Object in the `networks` field